Bicycle Accident Lawyer and Scooter Accident Lawyer Indianapolis, IN

 Whether you ride a scooter or drive an SUV, the laws are in place to protect people who are injured by another person’s negligence.
 Although one jurisdiction is considering holding rental companies responsible for drivers that disobey laws, most municipalities need to address the issues surrounding liability.
 For example, in California, a pedestrian was knocked to the ground and rendered unconscious when she was hit by an e-scooter driver.
 According to witnesses, the driver shouted “My bad” before fleeing the scene.
 How do you hold a person responsible for your injuries, medical bills and lost wages, when the defendant makes their getaway before information can be exchanged?
 Common sense would dictate the responsible e-scooter driver would have stayed at the scene until the police arrived.
 What next?
 Toddlers commandeering their e-tricycles on the avenue?

-If you have been involved in an accident caused by the driver of an electric scooter, or were injured while you were operating an electric scooter, 1) note any identifying information about the scooter or vehicle responsible for your injuries; 2) obtain the contact information of the driver as well as anyone who may have witnessed the accident; and 3) call the police; 4) visit a physician as soon as possible for treatment of your injuries; and 5) contact an experienced bicycle accident lawyer Indianapolis, IN trusts at Ward & Ward Law Firm before you discuss the accident with your insurance specialist.
+If you have been involved in an accident caused by the driver of an electric scooter, or were injured while you were operating an electric scooter, 1) note any identifying information about the scooter or vehicle responsible for your injuries; 2) obtain the contact information of the driver as well as anyone who may have witnessed the accident; and 3) call the police; 4) visit a physician as soon as possible for treatment of your injuries; and 5) contact an experienced bicycle and scooter accident lawyer Indianapolis, IN trusts at Ward & Ward Law Firm before you discuss the accident with your insurance specialist.